January 31, 2022

-I have to admit, I sort of took it easy this summer workwise.
+I have to admit, I used to take it easy in the summer workwise.

-After 13 years of freelance writing and six years of full-time freelance writing, I’ve gotten a sense of my slow seasons.
+After 15 years of freelance writing and eight years of full-time freelance writing, I’ve gotten a sense of my slow seasons.
 It used to be the first two weeks of August but in recent years, I realized the slower pace and out-of-office responses started taking place around July 4th.

-This summer, I took advantage of the lighter workload and wrote an e-book, created a new weekend jumpstart online course, and joined a 6-week marketing challenge on a subscription membership website with a group of professional writers.
+A few summers ago, I took advantage of the lighter workload and wrote an e-book, created a new weekend jumpstart online course, and joined a six-week marketing challenge on a subscription membership website with a group of professional writers.

 Although I do marketing for my freelance business weekly, the challenge was the push I needed to motivate me to focus on reaching out to new clients and following up with old clients in order to drum up new business for the fall.

-Here’s what worked for my freelance writing business this summer that I recommend you try when you want to find new clients and get higher-paying assignments:
+Here’s what worked for my freelance writing business that I recommend you try when you want to find new clients and get higher-paying assignments.
+(This freelancer FAQ will answer all of your burning questions.)

-I reached out to clients I worked with this year and in the past two years.
+I reached out to clients I worked with that year and in the previous two years.
 I checked on LinkedIn to see if they changed jobs and reconnected.
 I also reached out to two new editors at websites I previously wrote for and introduced myself.
 One of them told me she was happy I reached out and said I could send her pitches for the fall.
 Now I have a new contact made at that site and $2,000 worth of business lined up for the next few months.
 I had a call with the other editor and am waiting for that project to kick off.
-Here’s how to find freelance clients.
+(Here’s how to find freelance clients.)

 I reached out directly to the new editors of a client I wrote for through an agency a few years ago and introduced myself.
 After two months of emails to set up a call, I now will be working with their new team on some editorial assignments in the coming months, with assigned work estimated at $1,500 or more.

-Last year I kept following up with a potential client every few months.
-The marketing contact finally had a budget approved to assign out articles this summer—about eight months after our initial contact!
+That summer, I kept following up with a potential client every few months.
+The marketing contact finally had a budget approved to assign out articles that summer—about eight months after our initial contact!
 I was able to secure some ongoing monthly assignments for about $575.
 Be tenacious (not annoying) because your timing might eventually be perfect and they’ll need freelance writers.
+(Check out these freelance writing tips to boost your business.)

 Consist effort pays off, which is why you need to constantly be marketing, even when you’re busy.